darchlabs/synchronizer-v2/README.md

 ### Proposal solution v1 (DFP)

-The first solution was designed for the product `DeFi for People`.
+The first solution was designed for the product `Defi for People`.
 This solution was implemented using TypeScript as the main programming language.
-While I work as a first solution, its has a lot of limitations or restriction because we were using a relational database, whatever implement customs models in the repository code, for this reason, the solution is specific to the project `DFP`
+While we worked as a first solution, we noticed that it had a lot of limitations or restriction because we were using a relational database with specific models in the repository code, for this reason, the solution is specific to the project `DFP`

 This implementation is a base for thinking of a better way to implement this, it's not easy, but it's necessary a solution can be used for different users and contexts, independently of the smart contract that is using.